 How are spinal fractures diagnosed?

-Indication for vertebroplasty
+Indications for vertebroplasty

-Percutaneous vertebroplasty is also useful in painful or unstable benign and malignant vertebral lesions that fail to respond to the traditional conservative therapies like multiple myeloma, haemangioma and various spinal bone cancer.
+Percutaneous vertebroplasty is also useful in other painful or unstable benign and malignant vertebral lesions that fail to respond to the traditional conservative therapies like multiple myeloma, haemangioma and various spinal bone cancer.